instantiator/frame-55-art/README.md

 > [!NOTE]
 > Contributions welcome!
 Please submit your display dimensions as a pull request modification to `dimensions.json`

-> [!WARNING]
-> The scripts in this repository expect `bash` and `npm` to be present on your system, and I've written them to run on Mac OS.
-Your mileage may vary on other operating systems!
-Again, all contributions are welcome.

 > [!CAUTION]
 > Please don't use these tools to swamp Wikimedia with requests.